quickapps/docs/eng/developers/field-api.md

     * unset or `false` value: Indicates unlimited.
     * Positive integer value: Indicates the max number of instances.
     * Zero (0): Indicates that field can not be attached to any Entity.
 * **entity_types (array):** _Optional_ list of entity types that may hold instances of this field.
-If empty or not specified, the field can have instances in any entity type.
+If empty or not specified, the fieldcan have instances in any entity type.

-Required view elements
+View elements
 -----------------------

 Fields must define certain view elements reponsable of several task such as render edit form, render field data, etc. All those elements must be placed in the View/Elements directory of each Field.
+Some of this element are optional.

-- view.ctp: responsible of render the field data.
+-	view.ctp [required]: responsible of render the field data.
+Each time a field instance is being rendered this element is invoked.
-- edit.ctp: responsible of render form inputs required when editing an Entity.
+-	edit.ctp [required]: responsible of render form inputs required when editing an Entity.
-- formatter.ctp: form inputs for display modes.
+-	formatter.ctp [optional]: form inputs for display modes.
+Ued when editing Field display settings.
-- settings.ctp: form inputs for Field instance settings.
+-	settings.ctp [optional]: form inputs for Field instance settings.
+Used when editing Field common settings.

 Field Data POST structure
 =========================

-Field MUST always POST Entity's data following the structure below, after post information is sent several hook callbacks are automatically fired by QuickApps in order to process this data:
+On edit mode, the edit.ctp element is used to render Field inputs.
+Field Data must always follow the structure below, after post information is sent several hook callbacks are automatically fired by QuickApps in order to process this data:

     data[FieldData][<field_name>][<field_instance_id>][data]
     data[FieldData][<field_name>][<field_instance_id>][id]